 Now let’s make this a two-way frequency table.

 I’m going to take, say, air conditioning and drag this over to the Columns.
 You could drag it to the Rows, but it’s more common to have your two-way frequency table put in this manner, where we’ve got one of the variables in the columns and another down the rows.

 If you think about this, we still see the 77 and the 469, except we’ve bifurcated it with the homes’ air conditioning, no or yes.
 So, we can say that of the 546 homes, we’ve got 158 that do have air conditioning and a driveway, 62 of them do not have either, and then either or for those other values.

 This is called a two-way frequency table, which is also called a contingency table.

-We have 546 homes, but it’s hard to know exactly what percent of values are in each of these buckets, right?
+We have 546 homes, but it’s hard to know exactly what per cent of values are in each of these buckets, right?
 Unless you’re really good at mental math, it might be hard to divide 62 into 546 very quickly and understand what percentage of each is in these buckets.

-So, I’m going to click on Count of Index, then go to Show Values As, and I’m going to make this a % of Grand Total.
+So, I’m going to click on Count of Index, go to Show Values As, and then I’m going to make this a % of Grand Total.

-By doing so, we have turned those raw values into percentages.
+By doing this, we have turned those raw values into percentages.
 These numbers are easier for us to comprehend in some ways.
 This is a more intuitive way for us to look at the data.